luapower/website/www/md/faq.md

 not prone to human error, and doesn't require maintenance.
 For every incompatible API change, the major version gets bumped.
-The HEAD is kept compatible across all libraries (incompatible development happens in separate branches, except for packages tagged `dev`).
+The HEAD is kept compatible across all libraries (incompatible development happens in separate branches, except for new modules that nobody depends on).

 > __Tip:__ To clone package foo at tag point r5 (which indicates the 5th release), do `mgit clone foo=r5`.
 To clone the same package at a known